Gamify-IT/.github/profile/README.md

 ## Installation Manuals

-For informations about the configuration of services go to the **[installation manuals](https://gamifyit-docs.readthedocs.io/en/latest/install-manuals/index.html)**
+To learn how to install everything, visit the **[installation manuals](https://gamifyit-docs.readthedocs.io/en/latest/install-manuals/index.html)** For a template on how to host checkout the [run config](https://github.com/Gamify-IT/run-config).

 ## Developer Manuals